ocean90/preserve-editor-scroll-position/readme.txt

 This plugin recovers the old scroll position in your Editor after saving.
 Either HTML or visual editor.

-Pretty?
-Then install now.
+**Sounds pretty good?
+Install now!**

+= Feedback =
-For feedback you can drop me a line @[ocean90](http://twitter.com/ocean90) on Twitter or @[Dominik Schilling](https://plus.google.com/u/0/101675293278434581718/) on Google+.
+If you want, you can drop me a line @[ocean90](http://twitter.com/ocean90) on Twitter or @[Dominik Schilling](https://plus.google.com/u/0/101675293278434581718/) on Google+.

+= More =
+Try also some of my [other plugins](http://profiles.wordpress.org/users/ocean90) or visit my site [wpGrafie.de](http://wpgrafie.de/).

 == Installation ==
+Note: There will be NO settings page, just go to your post edit screen and test it.

 For an automatic installation through WordPress:

 1. Go to the 'Add New' plugins screen in your WordPress admin area
 1. Search for 'Preserve Editor Scroll Position'
 1. Click 'Install Now' and activate the plugin
-1. There is NO settings page, just go to post edit screen and be happy

 For a manual installation via FTP:

 1. Upload the `preserve-editor-scroll-position` directory to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' screen in your WordPress admin area

 To upload the plugin through WordPress, instead of FTP: